rbarbera/functional-reactive-programming-swift/manuscript/Preface.md

 The reason behind choosing Swift *(besides being a cool language, and you know it)* it's mainly because:

 - **Fluent Interface**: We don't have brackets anymore, `[self setBrackets:NO]`.
 Back in time, with Objective-C, if we wanted to chain different operations we ended up with an unreadable code full of brackets.
 Some libraries had to turn to defined macros in order to simplify their API.
-Rather, with Swift we can chain operations with a simple dot and consequently fluent interfaces [^1] are much more readable.
+Rather, with Swift we can chain operations with a simple dot and consequently [fluent interfaces](https://en.wikipedia.org/wiki/Fluent\_interface) are much more readable.
 The concatenation of operators applied to stream data is something frequently done in Reactive, and so the importance of having this feature in the language.
 If we take a look to the example below we can see how different operations are chained using custom operators to finally get a *stream* result of applying these operations to the source stream:

 ~~~~~~
 let searchResults = searchStrings